 Republic of the Marshall Islands

 Australia and the Republic of Marshall Islands (RMI) enjoy a close bilateral relationship based on shared regional interests.
-We were the second country, after the US, to establish diplomatic relations with RMI (in 1987).
+We were the second country, after the US, to establish diplomatic relations with RMI (in 1987), and are scheduled to open our new diplomatic mission in Majuro in 2021.

 Australia and Samoa work closely together to realise our shared vision for a prosperous, stable and sovereign Pacific region.
 Our relationship is built on the strength of our people connections, sustained high-level engagement, commitment to increased economic growth and human development and a shared vision for security.